AustinErickson/relativistic_ray_tracer/README.txt

 # relativistic_ray_tracer

-Disclaimer: This code is incomplete
+DISCLAIMER: This code is incomplete

 This project is an undergraduate thesis advised by Kathryn Z. Hadley, submitted to the Department of Physics at Oregon State University